-Juul Lawsuit Attorneys
+Juul Lawsuit Attorneys in Georgia

 Were you or a loved one hurt, or did you develop a dangerous and harmful addiction to nicotine due to the use of a JUUL product?
 Chris Hudson Law Group‘ personal injury attorneys are currently investigating claims and pursuing litigation against JUUL for deceptive and illegal marketing of their products to consumers, and we’ll be ready to help you get the compensation you deserve.